inv4fee2020/pli_node_conf/README.md

 As the code is updated it will be necessary to update your local repo from time to time.
 To do this you have two options;

-1. Force git to update the local repo by overwriting the local changes, which in this case are the file permission changes
+1. Force git to update the local repo by overwriting the local changes, which in this case are the file permission changes.
+Copy and paste the following code;

         git fetch
         git reset --hard HEAD